karunikbauddh2/Excel_Project-Data_Analytics/Project_2/README.md

 1. How is the EV market split between Battery Electric Vehicles BEVs and PHEVs?
 2. How has EV production evolved over time?
 And what will the next 10 years look like for EVs?
 3. What are the Top 10 manufacturers by market share?
-4. What are the Top 10 even Models?
+4. What are the Top 10 EV Models?
 5. Which electric utility providers serve the largest EV owner base?

 ### Excel Skills Used